daveoncode/pyvaru/README.rst

 What is pyvaru?
 ---------------

-Pyavaru is a simple, flexible and unobtrusive data validation library for Python 3 (3.4+), based on the concept of validation rules.
+Pyvaru is a simple, flexible and unobtrusive data validation library for Python 3 (3.4+), based on the concept of validation rules.

 From the software design point of view, a rule is a class implementing the strategy pattern,